 Biography of Antoni Gaudí

-Antoni Gaudí i Cornet is a Spanish architect, Designer and sculptor known for his innovative and extravagant Catalan modernist designs.
-He was born on June 25, 1852 in Riudoms, a small town near Reus in Spain, and began his career as an architect in Barcelona, where he built most of his most important works.
+Antoni Gaudí i Cornet is a Spanish architect, Designer and sculptor, known for his innovative and extravagant designs of Catalan Modernism.
+He was born on June 25, 1852, in Riudoms, a small town near Reus in Spain, and began his career as an architect in Barcelona, where he built most of his most important works.

 Gaudí's style

-Gaudí already had his own unique and unmistakable style, inspired by nature as well as Catalan culture and folklore, which was clearly out of the ordinary.
-He often used organic shapes and colors reminiscent of nature and incorporated them into his designs in a unique and artistic way.
-He used traditional techniques and materials such as brick, ceramics and wood.
-Gaudí achieved the necessary stability with steel girders, which lend his buildings the required stability despite their dynamic forms and playfulness.
-The steel girders act like bones in a skeleton.
-In general, Gaudí's structures seem less like buildings and more like organisms that seem to adapt to their purpose.
-"I believe that nature is the best architect," says Gaudí.
+For Gaudí already possessed a unique and unmistakable style, inspired by both nature and Catalan culture and folklore, and clearly standing out from the conventional.
+He often used organic forms and colors reminiscent of nature, incorporating them into his designs in a unique and artistic way.
+He employed traditional techniques and materials such as brick, ceramics, and wood.
+Gaudí achieved the necessary stability with steel beams, which—despite all the dynamic forms and playfulness—provide his buildings with the required sturdiness.
+The steel beams function like bones in a skeleton.
+Indeed, Gaudí's buildings appear less like structures and more like organisms that seem to adapt to their purpose.
+"I believe that nature is the best architect," said Gaudí.

 Gaudí and Güell